Skip to main content

 Street Transportation staff analyzed eleven data sets focusing on where people walk and ride bicycles most often throughout the city, and where there are existing system deficiencies and/or gaps in bicycle, sidewalk, and transit infrastructure.
 This data analysis is reflected graphically in mobility improvement maps.

-As of April 2017, the CTC and the City Council's Transportation & Infrastructure Subcommittee has recommended two primary focus areas for mobility improvement projects and further analysis:
+The CTC and the City Council's Transportation & Infrastructure Subcommittee has recommended two primary focus areas for mobility improvement projects and further analysis.

-1. Major Street Sidewalk Improvements - Conduct additional project assessments for major street sidewalk improvements for ADA non-accessible bus stops.
+1. Major Street Sidewalk Improvements - Conduct additional project assessments for major street sidewalk improvements for non-ADA accessible bus stops.

 2. Mobility Improvement Areas for Further Study - Move forward with eleven areas for mobility assessments that will focus on safe pedestrian and bicycle facilities improvements funded by T2050.